microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 - Collection create and configuration varies considerably across different schemas, even for the same database, but also varies by database type.
 - Collection list, exists and delete is the same across different schemas, but varies by database type.
 - Vector storage, even with custom schemas can be supported using a single implementation per database type.
-- We will therefore need to support multiple collection create service implementations per store type, a single colelction update service implementation per store type, and a single vector store implementation per store type.
+- We will therefore need to support multiple collection create service implementations per store type, a single collection update service implementation per store type, and a single vector store implementation per store type.
-- At the same time we can layer interfaces on top that allow easy combined access to colleciton and record management.
+- At the same time we can layer interfaces on top that allow easy combined access to collection and record management.

 ###  Question 2: Collection name and key value normalization in store, decorator or via injection.